-We could be unsuccessful in obtaining or maintaining adequate patent protection for one or more of our products or product candidates.
+We could be unsuccessful in obtaining or maintaining adequate patent protection for one or more of our products product candidates or product candidates. future products.

-Our commercial success will depend, in large part, on our ability to obtain and maintain patent, trademark and trade secret protection of our product candidates, their respective components, formulations, methods used to manufacture them and methods of treatment, as well as successfully defending these patents against third-party challenges.
-We evaluate our global patent portfolio in the ordinary course of business to enhance patent protection in areas of our strategic focus and in key markets for our potential products and may abandon existing patents or patent applications related to terminated development programs, areas, or markets of low strategic importance.
+Our commercial success will depend, in large part, on our ability to obtain and maintain patent, trademark and trade secret protection of our product candidates and future products, their respective components, formulations, methods used to manufacture them and methods of treatment, as well as successfully defending these patents against third-party challenges.
+We evaluate our global patent portfolio in the ordinary course of business to enhance patent protection in areas of our strategic focus and in key markets for our potential product candidates and future products and may abandon existing patents or patent applications related to terminated development programs, areas, or markets of low strategic importance.

-Patents might not be issued or granted with respect to our patent applications that are currently pending, and issued or granted patents might later be found to be invalid or unenforceable, be interpreted in a manner that does not adequately protect our current product or any future products, or fail to otherwise provide us with any competitive advantage.
-The patent position of biotechnology and pharmaceutical companies is generally uncertain because it involves complex legal and factual considerations.
-The standards applied by the U.S. Patent and Trademark Office, or USPTO, and foreign patent offices in granting patents are not always applied uniformly or predictably.
-For example, there is no uniform worldwide policy regarding patentable subject matter or the scope of claims allowable in biotechnology and pharmaceutical patents.
+Patents might not be issued or granted issue with respect to our patent applications that are currently pending, and issued or granted patents might later be found to be invalid or unenforceable, be interpreted in a manner that does not adequately protect our current product candidates or any future products, or fail to otherwise provide us with any competitive advantage.
+The patent position of biotechnology and pharmaceutical companies is generally highly uncertain because it involves complex legal and factual considerations.
+The considerations that may be impacted by changes in the law.
+In addition, the standards applied by the U.S. Patent and Trademark Office, or USPTO, and foreign patent offices in granting issuing patents are not always applied uniformly or predictably.
+For example, there is no uniform worldwide policy regarding patentable predictably, and also may be subject matter or the scope of claims allowable in biotechnology and pharmaceutical patents. to changing law.
 Consequently, patents may not issue from our pending patent applications, or we may end up with patent claims of different scope in different jurisdictions.
-As such, we do not know the degree of future protection that we will have on our proprietary products and technology, if any, and a failure to obtain adequate intellectual property protection with respect to our product candidates and proprietary technology could have a material adverse impact on our business and ability to achieve profitability.
+As such, we do not know the degree of future protection that we will have on our proprietary future products and proprietary technology, if any, and a failure to obtain adequate intellectual property protection with respect to our product candidates and future products, as well as other proprietary technology could have a material adverse impact on our business and ability to achieve profitability.

-Periodic maintenance fees, renewal fees, annuity fees and various other governmental fees on patents and/or applications will be due to be paid to the USPTO and various governmental patent agencies outside of the U.S. in several stages over the lifetime of the patents and/or applications.
-The USPTO and various non-US governmental patent agencies require compliance with a number of procedural, documentary, fee payment and other similar provisions during the patent application and maintenance process.
-We employ reputable law firms and other professionals to help us comply with respect to the patents and patent applications that we own, and we rely upon our licensors or our other collaborators to effect compliance with respect to the patents and patent applications that we license.
+Periodic maintenance fees, renewal fees, annuity fees and various other governmental fees on patents and/or patent applications will be due to be paid to the USPTO and various governmental patent agencies offices outside of the U.S. in several stages over the lifetime of the patents and/or applications.
+The USPTO and various non-US foreign governmental patent agencies offices require compliance with a number of procedural, documentary, fee payment and other similar provisions during the patent application and maintenance process.
+We employ reputable law firms and other professionals to help us comply with respect to the patents and patent applications that we own or co-own, and we rely upon our licensors or our other collaborators to effect compliance with respect to the patents and patent applications that we license.
 In some cases, an inadvertent lapse can be cured by payment of a late fee or by other means in accordance with the applicable rules.
 However, there are situations in which noncompliance can result in abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
-In such an event, our competitors might be able to enter the market and this circumstance would have a material adverse effect on our business.
+In such an event, our competitors might be able to enter the market and this circumstance would have a material adverse effect on our business. out-license.